scaleoutsean/sf-failover-k8s/README.md

 ## Limitations

+- Logging does **not** mask SolidFire cluster credentials (see Issues)
 - The script is limited to exactly what it says it does in a simple "one Kubernetes, two SolidFire clusters" environment
 - This script not designed to work in complex environments (for example, Kubernetes cluster connected to three SolidFire arrays)
 - This script may requires the use of VAGs which latest Trident no longer recommends
   - Trident's SolidFire backend should be configured to use VAGs
   - If that is the case user must maintain VAGs if Trident's SolidFire backend does not use CHAP (please check the Trident documentation for VAG-related limitations)
 - After switch-over, Trident backend configuration for SolidFire may need updating (in the case the new cluster has different cluster admin username or password, for example)
+  - I'm not sure how Trident is supposed to create new PVs after failover - this should be checked

 To make this script usable, we'd have to update it and test it with a Trident release v21.01 or better.
 Please submit results of your testing in Issues.